Samurai829/Samurai829/README.md

 ## Hello! ✌

-My name is Reymer, I'm from Dominican Republic and I'm a DevOps Engineer 🐱‍🏍 I’m interested in:
+My name is Reymer, I'm from Dominican Republic and I'm a SRE Engineer 🐱‍🏍 I have advanced knowledge in DevOps culture and its fundamentals.

+I’m interested in:
 - 🌱 learn new skills
 - 💞️ I’m looking to collaborate on diferent enterprise